FabianoEger/tago-documentation/actions.rst

 	:width: 100%

 The message body can be as simple as a text: 'Hi, your car is over the speed limit'.
-Or you can special fields on the message to personalize it with real-time data from your bucket and devices.
+Or you can use special fields on the message to personalize it with real-time data from your bucket and devices.
 You can use most of the JSON field from our API:

 1. $VARIABLE$